gauravk1001/superpixel-labelling-with-svm/README.txt

+# SVM-based Classification of Suerpixels of Images into Labelled Groups (MATLAB, Classification of pixels)

+This is a experiment to judge the accuracy of parameters of SVM to train a model used to classify parts of images into groups: sky, tree, road, grass, water, building, mountains, and foreground objects
+The tasks done are:
+Studied various methods of categorizing parts of an image into meaningful classes
+Used a SVM classifier with varying parameters to extract useful features from a training dataset of about 1K-50K superpixels within images and trained a model using them
+Used the model to predict classes of superpixels occurring in other images and reported the results

 cvip_image_data.mat - Provided data file

 drawregionboundaries.m - used to draw superpixel boundaries on top of an existing image.
 You should not need to modify this file.